 Four "new" populations have been discovered since 1999, which may be either an upward trend or simply an artifact of more survey work.
 Some populations have declined in recent years, possibly due to mowing, but more data are needed to assess short-term trends across the state.

-There are at least 16 historical occurrences, and only 7 known existing ones.
-The species may have declined as open wetland habitats have become more scarce.
+There are at least 16 historical occurrences, and only 8 known existing ones.
+The species may have declined as open wetland habitats have become more scarce more historical occurrences need to be checked and more work is needed in the Tug Hill.

 Mowing is a threat to some roadside populations; however, succession is also a long-term threat, as this species requires at least partially open habitat.